Paramount Animation: Brian Robbins/Ramsey Ann Naito era (2021–2025)

 On September 30, 2021, shortly after Brian Robbins replaced Jim Gianopulos as the chairman and CEO of Paramount Pictures, it was announced that Ramsey Ann Naito would replace Mireille Soria as the president of Paramount Animation in addition to her current role as the president of Nickelodeon Animation Studio.

 The studio's sixth film Rumble was released on December 15, 2021, on Paramount+.
 It was originally expected to be released in theaters on February 18, 2022, but due to the COVID-19 pandemic, it was later moved to Paramount+.
 It received mixed reviews.

 On January 20, 2022, Latifa Ouaou (a veteran of both Illumination and DreamWorks Animation via Universal Pictures) was hired as the executive vice president of movies and global franchises for both Paramount Animation and Nickelodeon Animation Studio.
 In this position, Ouaou will oversee both streaming and theatrical films for the two companies.
 It was also revealed that The Tiger’s Apprentice (which was originally being directed by Carlos Baena) will now be directed by Raman Hui, with Paul Watling and Yong Duk Jhun being co-directors.
 Bob Persichetti (the Academy Award-winning co-director of Sony Pictures Animation's Spider-Man: Into the Spider-Verse) had also joined the film as a producer.

+On February 7, 2022, it was reported that Paramount Animation signed a Multi-year deal with LAFIG Belgium and IMPS, the owners of The Smurfs brand, to produce multiple animated films based on Smurfs, with the first project being an animated musical film.